katrinamariehh/tfa_prototype/README.md

 Once setup is completed, visit /logout to log the user out, then attempt to visit /books/ to prompt a login.

-After entering the username and password it will prompt you for the toekn from your token generator.
+After entering the username and password it will prompt you for the token from your token generator.
 <insert image here>

 You should see a list of books!